 Most of the older population is non-disabled and an important goal in this segment of the population is to prevent or postpone the onset of disability.
 However, there is a great deal of variability in the functional abilities within the population of non-disabled adults.
 Some older non-disabled persons are already very active and vigorous while others are sedentary and may actually have impairments and functional limitations that indicate an elevated risk of disability.
-The eligibility criteria in this study are aimed at identifying persons who are sedentary, have functional limitations as assessed by a battery of physical performance tests but who have not yet developed disability, as documented by their ability to walk 400 meters.
-A tertiary aim of the LIFE study is to determine whether physical activity can reduce the rate of onset of mild cognitive impairment / dementia and so persons with this condition must be screened out of the study.
-Targeting this subset of the population makes it possible to recruit a non-disabled but at-high-risk population for a clinical trial of disability prevention.
+The eligibility criteria in this study are aimed at identifying persons who are sedentary, have functional limitations as assessed by a battery of physical performance tests but who have not yet developed disability, as documented by their ability to walk 400 meters without the use of an assistive device.
+Targeting this subset of the population makes it possible to recruit a non-disabled but athigh-risk population for a clinical trial of disability prevention.
 This is a large segment of the older population in which the successful prevention of disability onset would have a major public health impact.

-The goal of the eligibility inclusion and exclusion criteria are to identify participants who are at moderate or high risk for occurrence for developing walking disability free from overt cognitive impairment, for whom the intervention is safe, and who are likely to benefit from a physical activity program.
+The goal of the eligibility inclusion and exclusion criteria are to identify participants who are at moderate or high risk for occurrence for developing walking disability, who are likely to adhere to the intervention, for whom the intervention is safe, and who are likely to benefit from a physical activity program.
 The following section describes the rationale used to select the eligibility criteria for this trial.
 This section of the MOP is provided as background for LIFE staff so that they can respond to questions that may be asked by a potential participant.
-The

-MOP chapter on Screening (Chapter 6) provides the detailed information about how to operationalize these eligibility criteria.
+The MOP chapter on Screening (Chapter 6) provides the detailed information about how to operationalize these eligibility criteria.